maybebyte/anthesis/dns-sinkhole.md

 _Tested on OpenBSD 7.0 and OpenBSD 7.1-current_

-NOTE (2023-09-10): I'm deprecating genblock, please use [domain-sift](/domain-sift.html) instead. domain-sift has a proper test suite and packaging, unlike genblock.
-This page and genblock are kept around for historical purposes, at least for now.
+**NOTE (2023-09-10):** I'm deprecating genblock, please use [domain-sift](/domain-sift.html) instead. domain-sift has a proper test suite and packaging, unlike genblock.
+This page and genblock remain available for historical purposes, at least for now.

-## Table of Contents
+## Table of contents

 <!-- mtoc-start -->